unrealwork/atsd-use-cases/research/chicago-crime-stats/README.md

 [![](../baltimore-pd/images/button.png)](https://apps.axibase.com/chartlab/3f33d4ba#fullscreen)

-From the previous figure we can acquire a general understanding of the homicide landscape in Chicago, but it is difficult to tell how monthly totals for 2016 compare to previous years.
-Looking at the below line chart, we can see that murder totals were higher almost across the board for 2016 than from 2007 through 2015.
+From the previous figure it is difficult to tell how monthly totals for 2016 compare to previous years.
+Murder totals are shown to be higher in almost every category in 2016.

 ![Figure 5](./images/Figure5.png)